murf85/wildfire/README.md

 To build this project, run in the command line: git clone https://github.com/murf85/wildfire

-navigate to the lib folder"
+navigate to the lib folder:

 cd wildfire

 cd lib

 install behave and cadmium: